openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

   database.
 Valid options: a string.
 * `password`: *Required*.
 The database password to use to connect to the MySQL database.
 Valid options: a string.
+* `host`: *Optional*.
+The IP address to use to connect to the MySQL database.
+   Valid options: a string.
+Default: `localhost`.
+* `socket`: *Optional*.
+The Unix socket to use to  connect to the MySQL database.
+   Valid options: a string.
+Default: `undef`.

 #### Class: `lma_collector::collectd::ceph_mon`